ciscoheat/buddy/README.md

             });

-			// Can be added to "it" and "after" as well if needed. it("cannot really be described in one sentence", {
+			// Can be added to "it" and "after" as well if needed. it("cannot be described in one sentence", {
                 mood.should.be("thrilled");
             });
         });